Date of Award:

 According to the Transtheoretical Model of Change (TTM), individuals progress through five stages of behavior change to modify a problem behavior or acquire a positive behavior.
 Consistent with this theory, a Wilcoxon signed-ranks test indicated that the seminar helped seminar participants to progress to a higher TTM stage of change more than non-participants.

 Burk, Diana, "Evaluation of the USU Retirement and Savings Seminar" (2011).
 All Graduate Theses and Dissertations.
-Paper 1057.
+1057.